StephanoAH/Notes/readme.md

-# Pythons notes
+# Notes

-A system to collect and organize notes from python and tips for python projects.
+A system to collect and organize notes and tips for python projects.

 ## Links